solidusio/solidus_paypal_braintree/README.md

 ---------

 ### Setup
+_This section is out of date, and will be rewritten soon._

 Braintree has some [excellent documentation](https://developers.braintreepayments.com/guides/apple-pay/configuration/javascript/v3) on what you'll need to do to get Apple Pay up and running.

 In order to make everything a little simpler, this extension includes some client-side code to get you started.
 Specifically, it provides some wrappers to help with the initialization of an Apple Pay session.
 The following is a relatively bare-bones implementation: